-- 1. Each application should focus on one or more of the following major activities:

-- a.
-Hazardous Fuels Reduction

-- b.
-Fire Prevention Planning

-- c.
-Fire Prevention Education

-- 2. Submission of Application to the CAL FIRE Fire Prevention Grants SharePoint folder, is due by May 19, 2021 at 3:00 PM PDT. - 3.
-No reimbursable work on the proposed Fire Prevention Grant projects may commence until there is a fully executed agreement between CAL FIRE and the Applicant.
-An agreement is considered fully executed upon signature and approval by the State Fire Marshal or designee. - 4.
-All project and activity work related to grants must be completed by March 15, 2025 or March 15, 2026, depending on the source of the funds awarded. - 5.
-No ground disturbing work may commence until the requirements of CEQA/NEPA have been satisfied or the applicant has certified the tree mortality project per Appendix A. - 6.
-Agreements must be executed under this grant opportunity by October 31, 2021. - 7.
-For hazardous fuel reduction and tree removal grants, the CAL FIRE Unit, Contract County (when grantee is an entity [like a city, etc.] within the Contract County) or designee must be contacted to conduct an inspection of the modification efforts prior to invoicing CAL FIRE for completed work.
-CAL FIRE, Contract County or designee will conduct an inspection to verify that work to be invoiced has been satisfactorily completed according to the deliverable items described in the grant documentation.
-The grantee will submit the invoice to the CAL FIRE Unit, Contract County or designee and subsequently forwarded to Region Headquarters for the second review.
-The region will then forward to Sacramento Headquarters for subsequent approval of payment.
-Reimbursement payments are expected to be issued 45 calendar days from the time an acceptable invoice is submitted. - 8.
-When a Contract County is the grantee, the Contract County must contact the CAL FIRE Administrative Unit to conduct an inspection of the modification efforts prior to invoicing the CAL FIRE Administrative Unit for completed work.
-The CAL FIRE Administrative Unit or designee will conduct an inspection to verify that work to be invoiced has been satisfactorily completed according to the deliverable items described in the grant documentation.
-The invoice will be forwarded to the CAL FIRE Administrative Unit and subsequently forwarded to Region Headquarters for the second review.
-The region will then forward to Sacramento Headquarters for subsequent approval of payment.
-Reimbursement payments are expected to be issued 45 calendar days from the time an acceptable invoice is submitted. - 9.
-A resolution or attesting document is required for all Fire Prevention Grants that involve nonprofit organizations and local government entities such as Fire Protection Districts and Resource Conservation Districts.
+- 1. Each application should focus on one or more of the following major activities: - a.
+Hazardous Fuels Reduction - b.
+Wildfire Prevention Planning - c.
+Wildfire Prevention Education - 2.
+Submission of Application to the CAL FIRE FP Grants SharePoint folder is due by February 9, 2022 at 3:00 PM PST. - 3.
+No reimbursable work on the proposed Fire Prevention Grant projects may commence until there is a fully executed agreement between CAL FIRE and the Grantee.
+An agreement is considered fully executed upon signature and approval by the State Fire Marshal or designee.

+- 4. All project and activity work related to grants must be completed by March 15, 2026. - 5.
+No ground disturbing work may commence until the requirements of CEQA/NEPA have been satisfied. - 6.
+Agreements must be executed by the date specified in the Agreement. - 7.
+Reimbursement payments are expected to be issued 45 calendar days from the time an acceptable invoice is submitted.
+Payments are sent via U.S. Mail; electronic payment is not available.
+The invoice approval process is as follows: - 1) Invoice submitted to the Region for review and approval - 2) Unit reviews the invoice and performs a project site inspection if applicable, to verify that work to be invoiced has been satisfactorily completed according to the deliverable items described in the grant documentation - 3) Grants Management Unit reviews and submits the invoice to the Business Service Office for payment. - 8.
+When a Contract County is the Grantee, the Contract County must contact the CAL FIRE Administrative Unit to conduct an inspection of the modification efforts prior to invoicing the CAL FIRE Administrative Unit for completed work.
+The CAL FIRE Administrative Unit or designee will conduct an inspection to verify that work to be invoiced has been satisfactorily completed according to the deliverable items described in the grant documentation. - 9.
+A resolution or attesting document is required for all Fire Prevention Grants.
 The attestee cannot be the same individual as designated by the board to sign the agreement.
-Please refer to the sample resolution (Appendix B).

-Note: Where the line indicates 'whereas, the Board designates (designee's title)', list the title rather than an individual's name.
+Please refer to the sample resolution (Appendix B). - Note: Where the line indicates 'whereas, the Board designates (designee's title)', list the title rather than an individual's name.
 In the event the individual retires or leaves the organization, a new resolution designating a replacement will be required if a name is listed rather than the working title.
-The resolution should name the designee for not only entering into agreements on behalf of the board but also the authorized signatory for invoices.
+The resolution should name the designee for not only entering into agreements on behalf of the board but also the authorized signatory for invoices. - 10.
+The Fire Prevention grants are not designed nor intended to create or substantially support ongoing administrative positions.

-- 10. The Fire Prevention grants are not designed nor intended to create or substantially support ongoing administrative positions. - 11.
-A Quarterly Progress Report is required and will be due to the CAL FIRE Unit Project Manager within 30 days at the end of every calendar quarter, i.e. report covering January through March is due no later than April 30th (even if no fiscal activity has occurred):
+11. A Quarterly Progress Report is required and is located on our website at Quarterly Progress Report.
+The quarterly progress report will be due within 30 days of the end of every calendar quarter, i.e., report covering January through March is due no later than April 30th (even if no fiscal activity has occurred):